Implicit bias produces neural scaling laws in learning curves, from perceptrons to deep networks: Scaling laws in learning curves of deep architectures

-Motivated by results in perceptrons, we repeat for deep architectures the analysis of the test error $\epsilon$ versus increasing norm during training $\lambda(t)$.
-We test CNN \cite{lecun1998gradient}, ResNet \cite{he2016residual} and Vision Transformer \cite{dosovitskiy2021image} architectures for image classification over MNIST \cite{lecun1998mnist}, CIFAR10 and CIFAR100 \cite{krizhevsky2009cifar10} datasets.
-For each dataset and architecture we make a standard choice of hyperparameters (see Appendix~\ref{sec:spec}).
-Critically, we do not use weight decay since it is not guaranteed that the norm $\lambda$ would increase monotonically with time, which is the necessary condition of our analysis.
+\paragraph*{Methods.} Motivated by results on perceptrons, we repeat for deep architectures the analysis of the test error $\epsilon$ versus increasing norm during training $\lambda(t)$.
+We test a simple CNN model (that in the following we will simply call "CNN") \citep{lecun1998gradient}, ResNet \citep{he2016residual} and Vision Transformer \citep{dosovitskiy2021image} architectures for image classification over MNIST \citep{lecun1998mnist}, CIFAR10 and CIFAR100 \citep{krizhevsky2009cifar10} datasets.
+For each dataset and architecture we make a standard choice of hyperparameters (see Appendix~\ref{sec:spec}), without using a weight decay.
+Results with moderate weight-decay are reported in Appendix \ref{sec:WD}.
 For each experiment, we select a random subset of $P$ elements from training set and we train for a fixed number of epochs, large enough to see the test error overfit or saturate.
 We do this procedure for all values of $P$ selected and then we repeat the training a number of times varying the random subset and of the initial condition of the training.
 See Appendix \ref{sec:spec} for more details.

-For the norm definition in the case of deep networks, we opt for the spectral complexity defined in \cite{Bartlett2017}, In that work, the authors show that this quantity has desirable properties for a norm, such as yielding a converging margin distributions that reflect the complexity of the dataset.
-In particular, the distribution of classification margins closely resembles that of the perceptron trained with logistic loss (see Fig.~\ref{fig:P_delta_random} in Appendix~\ref{sec:P_delta_random}).
+For the norm definition in the case of deep networks, in the main analysis we opt for the spectral complexity defined in \cite{Bartlett2017}, In that work, the authors show that this quantity has desirable properties for a norm, such as yielding a converging margin distributions that reflect the complexity of the dataset.
+In Sec. \ref{sec:results_deep}.
+Given the set $A$ of weight matrices $A_i$, the spectral complexity norm $R_A$ of the models reads